 Safety Audits for Chemical Plants outside Japan

-We initiated safety audits for chemical plants outside Japan in fiscal 2019 and we have continued to grasp process safety risks and review and strengthen safety measures to ensure the safety and stable operation of the Group outside Japan.
-In fiscal 2021, we conducted on-site audits at two plants in the United States and remote audits at one plant in the United States and one in Asia.
-In the fiscal 2021 safety audits, we checked the status of responses to issues identified in the previous year.
-We also identified new issues including thorough cause analysis of process accidents and trouble and progress management of safety measures to completion.
-In fiscal 2022, in addition to the Japan-based team that has conducted audits until this year, we are planning to form an in-house team of global process safety management experts to audit chemical plants outside Japan.
-Horizontal audits by this team will give us a better grasp of the process safety management level of each production site and enable us to take appropriate countermeasures.
+We initiated safety audits for chemical plants outside Japan in 2019 and we have continued to grasp process safety risks and review and strengthen safety measures to strive the safety and stable operation of the Group outside Japan.
+In 2022, Safety audits were conducted either on-site or remotely at plants in the United States, Europe, and the newly launched plant in Asia (Thailand).
+In addition to following up on the status of responses to issues identified in the previous year’s safety audit, we check on the progress of on-site 5S and the status of implementation of non-routine operations (hot work, startup/shutdown procedures) in order to improve the safety level at the site.
+In fiscal 2022, in addition to the Japan-based team that has conducted audits, we formed an in-house team of global process safety management (PSM) experts and started to audit activities.
+These expert team will continue to check the status of overseas chemical plants and will give us a better grasp of the process safety management level of each production site and enable us to take appropriate countermeasures.